michaelnisi/skull/README.md

 Experimentally, you can also build **Skull** with [SPM](https://swift.org/package-manager/) for your current platform.

 If you are a [pkgsrc](https://pkgsrc.joyent.com/install-on-osx/) user, you should be good to go.
 If not, you have to fix the path to the SQLite3 header, defined in the library module dependency `CSqlite3`, found in `Packages`.
 The `Packages` directory is created by `swift test` or `swift build`.
+[Here](https://github.com/cmacrae/savemacos) is a super easy way to **install pkgsrc on macOS**.

 ```
 module CSqlite3 [system] {